 Whether you play classic rock, blues, metal, country, or punk, a new set of Ernie Ball electric guitar strings can help you and your guitar sound its best.
-With more than 200 options including a wealth of gauge, style and material choices, experimentation should produce the ideal string for your sound.
+With options ranging from various gauge, style, and material choices, experimentation should produce the ideal string for your sound.

 Let’s take a look at our top-selling string sets.

-A great choice for overall tonal balance—not too bright or dark—Nickel Wound Slinkys include a huge range of options.
-You’ll find sets for 7-, 8-, 9-, and 12-string guitars as well as 10-string sets for pedal steel.
+Not too bright or dark, our Nickel Wound Slinkys are a great choice for overall tonal balance.
+You’ll find sets for seven, eight, nine, and 12-string guitars as well as 10-string sets for pedal steel.
 Other options include Beefy and Power Slinkys as well as baritone guitar sets.
 With near-endless gauge options, we’ve got your guitar’s ultimate setup covered.

-The ‘M’ in M-Steel stands for maraging steel—a defense-grade superalloy known for its extreme durability and fatigue strength.
+The ‘M’ in M-Steel stands for maraging steel — a defense-grade superalloy known for its extreme durability and fatigue strength.
 Ernie Ball M-Steels are wrapped with Super Cobalt alloy over a maraging steel hex core for a high-output signal with commanding low-end response.
 The super-durable M-Steel lineup includes Power, Regular, Super, and Hybrid Slinkys.
 There’s also a Skinny Top/Heavy Bottom set for players who want the heavy rhythm chunk of thick strings combined with solo-friendly lighter gauges on the plain strings.
-Check out the complete M-Steel Slinky line—the common denominator is traditional Slinky playing comfort and awesome durability.

 A former Nickel Slinky player, John Petrucci considers M-Steel Slinkys an evolutionary step ahead for their smooth top and punishing bottom that serves his heavy approach.